dapr/docs/daprdocs/content/en/reference/api/actors_api.md

 Keep in mind when building actor applications with this feature enabled;
 currently, all actor SDKs will preserve the actor state in their local cache even after the state has expired.
-This means that the actor state will not be reloaded from the state store until the actor is restarted or deactivated.
+This means that the actor state will not be removed from the local cache if the TTL has expired until the actor is restarted or deactivated.
 This behaviour will be changed in a future release.

 See the Dapr Community Call 80 recording for more details on actor state TTL.
 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/kVpQYkGemRc?start=28" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>